RIU Palace resort in Cabo San Lucas on Mexico beaches Pacific Coast. Photo by Clemens Vasters.

 Puerto Vallarta.
 Photo by Khayman

-The central Pacific Coast has several hundred miles of coastline with fine sandy beaches and excellent facilities.
+The central Pacific Coast has several hundred miles of coastline with fine, typical Mexico beaches and excellent facilities.
 The choices are enormous from international resorts like Puerto Vallarta and Acapulco for monster all-inclusive resorts packed densely, to smaller resorts with local colour such as: Chamela (the prettiest, 165 km south of Puerto Vallarta), Barra de Navidad and Ixtapa/Zihuatanejo.
 Great activities, fantastic seafood, and lively night life.